 A slash is a slash is a … %2F?

-This was brought up by a comment on this article (thanks, Ken!).
+This was brought up by an early comment on this article.

 Characters in URLs can be “encoded” with a special representation that acts the same as the character it encodes.
 The format is a percent sign followed by a two-digit hexadecimal number (individual digits will be 0-9 or A-F).

-A space character, for example, is %20, and you’ll actually see that in legitimate URLs from time to time, since an actual space character cannot be used.
+A space character, for example, is %20, and you'll see that in legitimate URLs because an actual space character cannot be used.

 %2F is the slash character “/”.